 Implications for False Claims Act Whistleblowers

-This decision demonstrates that retaliatory lawsuits against whistleblower rarely succeed and indeed often backfire.
+This decision demonstrates that retaliatory lawsuits against whistleblowers rarely succeed and indeed often backfire.
 For example, litigating this claim appears to have just created more negative publicity for MJS.
 While whistleblowers should exercise caution in making disclosures to the media, disclosing fraud through legal process, such as bringing a False Claims Act lawsuit, is typically protected by the judicial privilege.
 In addition, federal whistleblower protection laws protect whistleblowers for participating in an investigation, testifying in proceedings, or otherwise providing information to the government.

 See these related posts and FAQs:

 - Court Rules that Whistleblowers Can Use Confidential Company Documents to Expose Fraud

 - False Claims Act Decision Recognizes Public Policy Exception to Confidentiality Agreements